 "The marines expect the navy to foot half the bill, and I have to get the navy's half preapproved before I can push the other half up my chain of command."
 "Vait?
 This is only half the price?"
 "Yes, ma'am.
-Think of it like you're getting fifty percent off." ^{90 &}lt;u>https://wiki.travellerrpg.com/Imperial_Currency 91 https://wiki.travellerrpg.com/Bwap "I'll need to hear everyone's requests before I then there was the Bard Refuge, a Lightning-class cruiser, last known to be at Utoland.
-Like the "In any case, we're probably going into Vargr territory, but keep that under your hat."
+Think of it like you're getting fifty percent off."
+91 https://wiki.travellerrpg.com/Bwap can make a decision on this," I told them both.
+"In any case, we're probably going into Vargr territory, but keep that under your hat."
 "Of course, sir."
 Nizlich eyed me as he left.
 I'd told Martinsen we'd be heading in the opposite direction.
 It was my own little intelligence op to see if we had any leaks in need of plugging, loose lips jinxing ships and all.
 Josefeen would probably laugh at my transparent efforts and sit me down with a threat report that would convince me to do whatever NI was in the mood for.
 Meanwhile, Wang wanted eleven brand new fighters, Willin wanted more doctors, Shepherd wanted a new fuel tank, and Marshall essentially wanted a whole new exploration pod, if that's what it'd take.
 I still didn't know.
 Surely, it must have been assessed by now.
 Lunch was a plate of handmeals, squares of bready carbohydrates filled with a spicy, protein slurry and chunks of some kind of crunchy, watery vegetable.
 Mid-shift meals I'd left open to the discretion of the steward, instructing him to bring me whatever the crew was eating.
-"Carnivorous, vegetarian, gluten, food allergies...?"
+"Carnivorous, vegetarian, gluten. food allergies...?"
 "Whatever the crew's eating," I reiterated.

 "Very good, sir."
 A squeeze bottle of some flavored rehydration liquid washed it down.
-It tasted like Hava Kola92, but the bottle showed no branding.
+It tasted like Hava Kola92. but the bottle showed no branding.
 Personally, I preferred Zurta, which they probably had, or at least a close approximation, but I didn't say anything.
 To be particular now seemed petty.
 During lunch, Nizlich gave a report on naval assets patrolling the Jewell Subsector.
 There was, of course, the 212th fleet, formerly known as Santanocheev's Tripwire, which consisted of three battle squadrons mostly composed of monitors and system defense boats as well as a contingent of cruisers.
 As far as non-jumpcapable fleets went, it was the largest I'd ever seen.
 Then there was Task Force 10 at Mongo, consisting of a Kinunir-class cruiser, three Broadsword-class frigates, and six Gazelle-class destroyers.
-There was also a pair of Gionetti-class cruisers assisting in the interdiction of Grant, and 92 https://wiki.travellerrpg.com/ Libations of Charted Space then there was the Bard Refuge, a Lightning-class cruiser, last known to be at Utoland.
-Like the Jaqueline, it was on detached patrol, so it had no set route.
-Like myself, her captain was free to rove non-aligned space, looking for trouble.
-In addition, there were a number of naval freighters, troop transports, repair ships, dromedaries, and so forth.
-It was only toward the end of her presentation, as I was getting bored, that I remembered I'd requested this briefing.
+There was also a pair of Gionetti-class cruisers assisting in the interdiction of Grant, and It was only toward the end of her presentation, as I was getting bored, that I remembered I'd requested this briefing.
 I'd been pondering which direction to go, either trailing along the coreward border or rimward, along the spinward frontier.
 Indeed, spinward was the most logical direction for Imperial expansion, but the problem was that the Zhodani knew it too.
-The whole nest of sectors, from Foreven and the Far Frontiers down through the Vanguard Reaches, the Beyond, and even the Trojan Reach were all, essentially, contested territory full of single- and multisystem polities claiming neutrality while simultaneously playing both sides.
+The whole nest of sectors, from Foreven and the Far Frontiers down through the Vanguard Reaches, the Beyond, and even the Trojan Reach were all, essentially, contested territory full of single- and multisystem polities claiming neutrality simultaneously playing both sides.
 Munching on my third handmeal while looking through the various movement orders, I realized that we needed to return to the scene of the ambush.
 Unlike the carrier wings I'd commanded before, a cruiser was an instrument of policy in addition to being a weapon.
 Detached patrols were meant to be seen by allies and feared by enemies, and we wouldn't be appropriately respected until we earned that respect back.
 Nizlich had stopped talking, possibly midsentence, and I looked up.